kubecost/docs/allocation-api.md

-Use the following API to get cost, resource allocation, and utilization data.
+Use the following API to obtain cost, resource allocation, and utilization data.
 This API is available at:

 `http://<kubecost-address>/model/costDataModel`

 Here's an example use:

 `http://localhost:9090/model/costDataModel?timeWindow=7d&offset=7d`

+`timeWindow` dictates the window for measuring cost, usage, etc. Supported units are d, h, and m.
+`offset` shifts timeWindow backwards relative to the current time.
+Supported units are d, h, and m.

 You should receive a list of JSON elements in this format: